n-babar/OfTheDay/README.md

 - Can view all your own posts on your own page.
 - Can  a view all of a user's post on their page.
 - Users can and remove their favorite OTDs on the post tab.

-## Features we Plan on Implementing Next Quarter to Make this a Company (did not have enough time to add these by deadline):
+- For you page with a default filter of all your interests.
+Only gives you the option to filter additionally by specific interests.

+## Bugs to fix:
 - big bug where friends feed does not auto reload when you naviagte to it despite global feed auto reloading
 - 2 warning bugs (they were hard to fix and do not break the app, are just warning that can be dismissed)
-- Get access to a better photo drive.
-Right now photos bigger than 10 mg cannot be uploaded. most photos are find but extremely high resolution like a sun rise with an amazing view may be too big. right now we are using a free cloud drive. we will invest in better recourses as we grow our app.
+- When changing sorting, sometimes, the number of likes and comments is buggy, (it will display the accurate number for the post that was in that previous position).

+## Features we Plan on Implementing Next Quarter to Make this a Company (did not have enough time to add these by deadline):
 - When registering, give users the option to select their favorite OTDS.
 - For prompts, the number answered count is hardcoded.
 Update the code so that these are accurate.
 - Implement badge functionaility (right now badges are hardcoded and are the same under everyones own profile), didnt have enough time for this
-- OTD (Of the Day): Make feeds reset every day.
+- OTD (Of the Day): Make feeds reset every day???
 This is actually really easy to do.
 Our code would just load posts since 12:00 AM.
 We did not implement this yet because we want the graders to see our posts.
 - Implement external sharing for posts.
-- Limit users to only one post per prompt per day.
-User should be allowed to post as many prompts as they want per day though.
+- Limit users to only one post per prompt per day????
+User should be allowed to post as many prompts as they want per day though
 - Maybe make it so the user has to engage with prompt of the day to even access their feed???
 - Implement linking songs/articles/youtube videos like in imessage (convert link to a clickable thumbnail)
 - Show most upvoted post of previous day on top of global feed???? (also do this when filtering by prompts)

+- Get access to a better photo drive.
+Right now photos bigger than 10 mg cannot be uploaded. most photos are find but extremely high resolution like a sun rise with an amazing view may be too big. right now we are using a free cloud drive. we will invest in better recourses as we grow our app.
-- When registering, give users the option to send friend requests to their contacts
+- - When registering, give users the option to follow their contacts